Finding Aids

 Research notes (2 folders)

-Ms. submissions by author A-Z (4 folders)
+Manuscript submissions, A-Z by author (4 folders)

-Typescript ms. (3 folders)
+Typescript manuscript (3 folders)

 Galleys (4 folders)